-At the user endpoint, a recent and standards-compliant browser is required.
+At the user endpoint, only a recent and standards-compliant browser is required.
 We guarantee fast and error-free operation using the current version of Google Chrome.
 Using other and/or outdated browsers, your mileage may vary.

 - 99% - Performance

 - 100% - SEO

 For details, see the attached report.
 Note we make use of IPv6 and HTTP/2.
 An application's performance is regularly assessed.
 In case of diminishing performance, measures will be taken to speed up the application.
 Amongst possible improvements are database tuning and adding hardware.

 Each application exists in three environments: development, quality assurance, and production.
 Our release management is based on promotion to the next environment, to limit human error.
 Previous releases are saved, in case a rollback is required.
 All data in the quality assurance environment is copied daily from production.